Signs Of High Fertility In A Woman

 Cervical mucus tracking is another way to track fertility (and it’s free!).
 Your cervical mucus can show how fertile you are in the present moment.
 You’re most fertile when mucus is transparent, stretchy/elastic, slippery, and wet.

-A well-balanced diet and a healthy weight are critical to increasing your chances of having a healthy pregnancy.
+There are many factors that may potentially improve your chances of getting pregnant, from using a TTC-safe fertility lubricant to maintaining a well-balanced diet and a healthy weight.
 But some people may have nutritional deficiencies that can make getting pregnant more difficult.
 Here are the most popular supplements that women take to increase prenatal health:

-- MTHF folate: Folate is recommended by ACOG and the CDC for improved pregnancy outcomes, can reduce the risk of infertility, fight environmental toxins, and can improve fertility treatment success rates.
+- MTHF Folate: Folate is recommended by ACOG and the CDC for improved pregnancy outcomes, can reduce the risk of infertility, fight environmental toxins, and can improve fertility treatment success rates.
+[10-11]

 - DHA: Omega fatty acids are necessary for building neural tissue, and DHA helps to support healthy pregnancy outcomes.
 Natalist’s DHA supplement exceeds ACOG’s recommendations for pregnancy, and promotes healthy fetal development in a non-fishy capsule